-There is a natural forest area more than once for the habitat and populations of tigers in the country, Of which Mukundra Hills Tiger Reserve is an important place for tigers and wild animals … hundreds of species of wildlife in the dense forest, mountains, waterfalls, puddles, ponds and Chambal and nature’s lap.
-In such a case, Mukundara is a safe and ideal place for the settlement of tigers.
-This unique Tiger Reserve attracts tourists from wildlife, flora, and fauna.
+There is a natural forest area more than one for the habitat and populations of tigers in the country, Of which Hills Mukundra Tiger Reserve is an important place for tigers and wild animals.

 It is spread over 4 districts of Rajasthan – Kota, Bundi, Jhalawar, Chittorgarh.
 And located on National Highway 12.